 For sweet lovers, chocolate is an indulgence that can result in a few extra inches on the hips.
 However, even a small amount of chocolate to some cats and dogs can be devastating.
 As well as a high

-The collar is an essential accessory for every pet and a fashion highlight for some too.
-However you should choose carefully as a poorly selected and fitted collar may cause unnecessary injury.
+Collars and/or a harness are an essential accessory for every pet and a fashion highlight for some too.
+It is however essential that you should choose carefully as a poorly selected and fitted one may cause unnecessary injury.

 CPR for your pet